David-YY-Berger/Database-Project-5783/README.md

 # Database-Project-5783
-### Developed by David Berger and Ariel Zukerman
-Database project at Lev Academic Institute
+#### Developed by David Berger and Ariel Zukermann - at Lev Academic Institute

 In this small project, we designed our own database, wrote SQL Queries and PL/SQL functions to populate and retrieve sophistocated information, and developed a java-based GUI to access the database.
 See the Full Report document for more details and screenshots.